A Study of Light Field Streaming for Interactive Refocusing7th February 2019

 |Lytro Illum dataset|

-Detailed RD results for the Technicolor dataset using a different synthetic aperture sizes are shown below.
+Detailed RD results for the Stanford dataset using different synthetic aperture sizes are shown below.

 |5×5 synthetic aperture|